-Significant depopulation driven by the continued interest of the private market in Citizens' policies along with eleven consecutive years without major hurricane losses have largely contributed to the substantial levels of Citizens' surplus.
-In addition, with lower prices in the reinsurance market, Citizens is projected to have approximately \$1.0 billion of private risk transfer (through traditional reinsurance markets and capital markets) available for 2017, further strengthening Citizens' claims paying resources and reducing any potential assessments.
-For catastrophic losses which exceed Citizens' available surplus and risk transfer program, Citizens will rely on its policyholder surcharge, regular assessment (Coastal Account only) and post-event bonding for claims paying capacity.
+Despite the impact of Hurricane Irma, Citizens' financial strength remains historically high with no emergency assessment burden for an event up to 1-250 years (Citizens' Coastal Account has a 15% policyholders surcharge and a 1.2% regular assessment projected for a 1-250 year event) due to depopulation driven by the continued interest of the private market in Citizens' policies, a healthy private commercial market, substantial levels of Citizens' surplus, and a robust risk transfer program.
+Citizens is projected to have approximately \$1.45 billion of private risk transfer (through traditional reinsurance markets and capital markets) available for 2018.
+For catastrophic losses which exceed Citizens' available surplus and risk transfer program,

+2 Total PMLs are a sum of the PLA/CLA and Coastal PMLs in this analysis to be consistent with FHCF allocation.
+Combined PMLs are marginally different than the sum of the individual PMLs at these return times.

+Citizens will rely on its policyholder surcharge, regular assessment (Coastal Account only) and post-event bonding for claims paying capacity.

 For major catastrophic losses, either from an extreme single event or from multiple events that result in a deficit to any of Citizens' accounts and activation of the emergency assessment, Citizens may issue post-event bonds in order to meet liquidity demands.
 Repayment of these post-event bonds would be funded through the collection of the associated emergency assessment.
-Citizens' financial position is the strongest since Citizens was created; for a 1-100 year event, Citizens is projected to have no assessment burden, and the projected assessment burden for a 1-250 year event is at an all-time low with a potential annual emergency assessment rate of 0.10% if financed over a 30-year period and 0.21% if financed over a 10-year period.
-In addition, conditions in the financial markets have significantly improved during recent years, resulting in additional financing capacity for large issues due to strong demand and historically low interest rates.
-There can be no guarantee, however, that adequate financing capacity will be available to Citizens following a major catastrophic event that may require a large post-event financing.
+Citizens' financial position is the strongest since Citizens was created; for up to a 1-250 year event, Citizens is projected to have no emergency assessment burden.

 The ability of Citizens to pay claims in full and in a timely manner remains critical to the people whose homes and businesses are insured and to the Florida economy in general.
-Citizens' financial position and available financing options continue to allow Citizens to meet its statutory obligations while reducing the likelihood and size of potential assessments.
+Citizens' strong financial position, including its risk transfer program and preevent bonds, continues to allow Citizens to meet its statutory obligations while eliminating the likelihood and size of potential emergency assessments at a 1-250 year scenario.